Elyeet9/fast-whisper/README.md

 # Fast Whisper
- An API designed to run OpenAI Whisper locally on your device.
+ An API designed to run OpenAI Whisper locally on your device using FastAPI.
 The /upload/ endpoint expects a file and it returns the transcription of the audio.

 ## Requirements
 I've made this API with Python 3.12.
 To run it you first need to install some requirements.